Who Caused this Mayhem?

 - Even Mrs. C8j kicked in with a subject this week: Student + Credit Card = Mayhem? anybody who hands a kid a credit card and the first thing they teach them is how to pay the minimum per month should be handed a live grenade with the pin removed (metaphorically speaking).

-I actually enjoy all comments (even the ones that question my sanity), and will try to respond to most comments, so please feel free to comment away.
+I enjoy all comments (even the ones that question my sanity), and will try to respond to most comments, so please feel free to comment away.
 For you spammers who continue to inundate me with your drivel, keep it up as well.

 - Frugal Trader at Million Dollar journey has a guest post that talks about the Top 5 Pension Myths which is worth reading just to make sure you aren’t in the wrong on this important topic.